-450-8.2.6 Position of Prestressing Steel: Position prestressing steel as shown in the Plans within the tolerances allowed in 450-2.1.
+450-8.2.6 Position of Prestressing Strand: Position prestressing strand as shown in the Plans within the tolerances allowed in 450-2.1.
 Fix the required vertical and horizontal position of each prestressing strand at the ends of each product and at intervals within each product not exceeding 30 feet.
-Use the method of fixing the prestressing steel shown in the QC Plan.
-When blocks are to be used for supporting prestressing steel, use those cast from concrete of the same mix design as used in the prestressed product.
+Use the method of fixing the prestressing strand shown in the Producer QC Plan.
+When blocks are to be used for supporting prestressing strand, use those cast from concrete of the same mix design as used in the prestressed product.
 Stagger the location of blocks with an offset of 12 inches or greater and do not stack them.

-450-9 Placement of Reinforcing Steel and Other Embedded Materials.
+450-9 Placement of Reinforcing Bars and Other Embedded Materials.

-450-9.1 Reinforcing Steel: Tie and/or support in position all reinforcing steel in each product with other reinforcing steel in a manner that will accurately position the steel throughout the fabrication process.
+450-9.1 Reinforcing Bars and Supports: Tie and/or support in position all reinforcing steel in each product with other reinforcing bars in a manner that will accurately position the reinforcing bars throughout the fabrication process.
 Use types of ties and methods of tying recommended by the CRSI, including lacing.
-Do not tie reinforcing steel to debonded prestressing steel within the limits of the sheathing material.
+Do not tie reinforcing bars to debonded prestressing strands within the limits of the sheathing material.

 Tie or lace beam stirrup bars at a minimum of three points.
-Tie reinforcing steel, other than stirrup bars in beam ends, as a minimum, at every other intersection.
-Either tie or lace spiral wire in piling at all four corners in the 1 inch pitch area, at the top corners and bottom center in the 3 inch pitch area, and at the top corners in the center area.
+Tie reinforcing bars, other than stirrup bars in beam ends, as a minimum, at every other intersection.
+Either tie or lace spirals in piling at all four corners in the 1 inch pitch area, at the top corners and bottom center in the 3 inch pitch area, and at the top corners in the center area.
 Tie the bottom center in the pile center area as necessary to maintain concrete cover.
-Bend all tie wires away from the form surface to provide maximum concrete cover.
+Bend all ties away from the form surface to provide maximum concrete cover.

-When shown on the Plans, weld reinforcing steel in accordance with the requirements of AWS Structural Welding Code D 1.4.
+When shown in the Plans, weld reinforcing steel in accordance with the requirements of AWS Structural Welding Code D 1.4.
 Do not weld in the prestressing bed.